 The easiest way to pay your City utility bill!
 The amount of your bill is automatically drafted from your bank account near the due date.
-Visit www.frostburgcity.org/utility_information to download the auto-pay authorization form.
+Visit the Finance page on the City's website and click the "Utilities" tab to download the auto-pay authorization form.